giorgiob88na/Javascript/README.md

 # Javascript
-Some Javascript code to facilitate html page
+Some Javascript code to facilitate html page properties, processing